aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ⚑ *Blue or Yellow Card*—Disrespecting an official

-⚑ *Yellow Card*—Disregarding an official’s directive
+⚑ *Yellow Card*—Disregarding an official's directive

 ### 10.3.2.
 Using Referee Commands